 If you have never heard of Nichiha fiber-cement siding, you are not alone.
 Founded in the mid-1950s, this diversified Japanese company has been quietly producing fiber-cement siding products for years, mainly for commercial properties.
 Your nearest restaurant, bank, theater, or grocery store just might be sided with Nichiha fiber-cement board.

-On the residential side, Nichiha does offer a number of traditional shakes and shingles.
-But where it really excels is in providing modern-style residences with large format fiber-cement boards and panels.
+On the residential side, Nichiha does offer several traditional shakes and shingles.
+But where it excels is in providing modern-style residences with large format fiber-cement boards and panels.
 Nichiha products cannot be purchased in retail outlets.
 Instead, request Nichiha fiber-cement board through your architect or contractor.

 04 of 07